Verdigris is an energy intelligence and building automation service.

 accurate energy and occupancy forecasting,

-an operator objective
+and an operator objective.

 Verdigris sensors monitor energy usage thousands of times per second.
-To create our forecasts, our AI adds local weather, utility pricing, building management system (BMS) data, and other available datasets.
+To create forecasts our AI adds local weather, utility pricing, building management system (BMS) data, and other available datasets.
 Where data may not be explicitly available, Verdigris AI can infer it.
 In this simulation, Verdigris’ AI learns the building’s occupancy by observing security badging patterns.

 Because Verdigris measures a building’s energy usage in real-time, these efficiencies are quantifiable, auditable and trustable.

 Building Industry Classification: Office / Laboratory mixed use

 - BMS (historical indoor temperature

 - Energy - real time, 8khz per sensor